Gig worker: South Korea

 Gig work is spreading around the side job and delivery business.
 Kakao has hired drivers to build a system for proxy driving, and the people of delivery are meeting the surging demand for delivery through a near-field delivery called "Vamin Connect".
 There is a gig work platform for professional freelancers, not just work.
 The platform, which connects those who want skilled professionals and those with skills, offers ten kinds of services, including design, marketing, computer programming, translation, document writing and lessons.
 However, "gig worker" is not yet very welcome in Korea.
 This is because many "gig workers" have conflicts with existing services and expose the lack of social and legal preparation.

 Southeast Asia

 Gig work in Southeast Asia has been rapidly growing since 2010; based on World Bank estimates in 2019, the gig work population has seen a consistent 30% annual growth rate.

 Although there is already a large informal sector in many Southeast Asian countries, the growing number of gig workers in Southeast Asia means that there is growing demand for labor regulations to protect workers against unfair labor practices.
 The pandemic has highlighted this concern and shone light on the vulnerability of gig workers in Southeast Asia.
 In Indonesia, ojek drivers in particular were left with neither a social safety net nor health protection.

-Under current labor laws, gig workers in Indonesia are not allowed to create a formal labor union, and their organizations are seen as informal communities, making it difficult to voice their demands.
+The Platform Workers Act regulates gig work in Singapore since January 2025.
+Worker benefits include larger contribution rates for the Central Provident Fund, work injury compensation insurance, collective bargaining power via Platform Work Associations and more.